 To recover files from a lost Mac partition using Disk Drill:

+- Download and Install Disk Drill.
 Disk Drill is available for both Windows and Mac.
 To begin, download Disk Drill to your Mac, and install it.

+- Scan Your Mac.
 Once installed, open Disk Drill.
 Inside, you’ll be able to see your hard drives and partitions, as well as a “Search for lost data” button.
 Click the “Search for lost data” button on the drive where data loss has recently occurred.
 This will begin scanning the disk for recoverable data.

+- Recover Your Files.
 One Disk Drill has finished scanning the drive or partition, you will be presented with a list of files that you can choose from to recover.
 At this point, it’s as easy as selecting the files you’d like to recover, and clicking the Recover button.

 How To Recover a Deleted or Lost Partition on a Mac